TheDropouts/TicTacToe/docs/DesignReport.md

+#Design

+Our first attempt was to make the game as simple as possible, we wrote it for a console, later on we decided to deploy it also as an web-app.
+The game is simple and only allows two players to play it at the same computer at the same time.
+We wrote our business logic with TDD (Test Driven Development).
+We worked on feature branches and tried to maintain source control.
+We used CircleCI for our project.
+The web-version is deployed with https://the-dropouts.herokuapp.com/

+GameRules:

 Tic Tac Toe is a two player game.

 The first player plays with X figure and the second player plays with O figure.